khalladay/khalladay.github.com/all/blog/_posts/2014-01-12-Runtime-Shader-Compilation-Unity.md

 process.Start();

 </code></pre>

+(the above is mac specific, I don't have a windows machine to work try this stuff out on right now)

 As shown above, the name of the command that you need to execute is actually bash, and not CgBatch.
 In order to execute a command from batch, you need to pass that as an argument to bash using the -c flag, and enclosing the command and all its arguments inside single quotes.